Plato once said, “The beginning is the most important part of the work”.

 Through better productivity and team effectiveness, potential growth is a reality.

-‘Are you ready to open up?’ is an apt heading for 2022, and coincidentally the title for Chapter 2 of Professor Christian Stadler’s new best-seller ‘Open Strategy’.
+‘Are you ready to open up?’
+Not just a great question but also the title for Chapter 2 of Professor Christian Stadler’s new best-seller ‘Open Strategy’.

 “And in case you are wondering whether it works: a survey of 200 business leaders shows that although open-strategy techniques were deployed for only 30% of their initiatives, those same initiatives generated 50% of their revenues and profits.”
 (Ref openstrategy.info)